MGVBR83/MyRepo1/README.md

 ## Overview

-This repository contains Terraform configuration files for creating vm in MyRepo1 repository.
+This repository contains Terraform configuration files for creating vm for MyRepo1.

 ## Usage